-Name of Executive Director Name Board Chairman Latasha Barnes Sal Martinez Signature AdahaBalles I Date 7/15/2024 Signature Le 1 Vant Date 7/15/2024 Pag ge 2 of 3 form HUD-50077-ST- HCV-HP (3/31/2024) 0
+Name of Executive Director Name Board Chairman Latasha Barnes Regina Fowler Signature Date 7/15/2024 Signature Date 7/15/2025

 The United States Department of Housing and Urban Development is authorized to solicit the information requested in this form by virtue of Title 12, U.S. Code, Section 1701 et seq., and regulations promulgated thereunder at Title 12, Code of Federal Regulations.
 Responses to the collection of information are required to obtain a benefit or to retain a benefit.
 The information requested does not lend itself to confidentiality.
 This information is collected to ensure compliance with PHA Plan, Civil Rights, and related laws and regulations including PHA plan elements that have changed.